 It’s important to start rebuilding your credit as soon as possible, and that can begin even as some of its effects linger.
 A Chapter 13 filing can stay on your credit report for seven years.
 While nothing but time can erase the bankruptcy from your credit report, if you keep your balances low and pay your bills on time, after a couple of years the bankruptcy will carry less weight.

-For individuals filing a Chapter 13 bankruptcy, the benefits include the following:
+For individuals filings, the benefits include the following: